aredridel/recipes/Salads/Cool Rice Bowl With Radishes.md

 Salad
 -----

 - 2 bunches of radishes (about 15)
 - 2 scallions, chiffonade
 - 1/2 cup slivered almonds
-- Dressing, above
 - Rice, above

-Toast the almonds in a pan..
+Toast the almonds in a pan.
+Slice the radishes thin.
+Mix into the rice and serve.